[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 translation of the closest occupation relating to our name would be a

-"sexton."
-The original form was probably Adam der Kirchner, meaning Adam the
+name, it was likely Adam der Kirchner, meaning Adam the church worker.

-that our name was misspelled by the English registrars when the family
+name was misspelled by the English registrars when the family settled in

-settle in America, although this is not certain.
-It is possible the 'i'
+America, although this is not certain.
+It is possible the 'i' evolved to an

-evolved to an 'e' in Germany.
-This possibility will be discussed in further
+'e' in Germany.
+This possibility will be discussed in further detail later

-detail later in this report.
-The family name being associated with churches
+in this report.
+The family name being associated with churches correlates

-correlates well with the lifestyle of the early Kerchners since they were, as
+well with the lifestyle of the early Kerchners since they were, as were

 You will find several elders, deacons, and trustees of churches among our